 During this process, we know that your feet hurt, so we make the utmost effort to be as gentle as possible.
 We appreciate your feedback during the evaluation so we can be careful with your lower limbs and determine if we are heading in the right direction.
 Sometimes checking other areas of your body can shed light on your current discomfort, too—foot pain can be related to problems in your knees, hips, and spine.
 All in all, your evaluation should cover a complete examination of your lower limb’s bones, joints, connective tissue, circulation, nerve function, skin and nails, gait, and footwear.

 Your Goals and Unique Needs Matter

 Your unique lifestyle and goals for treatment matter.
-C. Keith McSpadden, DPM enjoys working directly with patients to establish the best treatment methods possible.
+Our doctors enjoy working directly with patients to establish the best treatment methods possible.
 By discussing your individual lifestyle needs and your hopes for treatment, our team can craft a plan for your recovery that fits you.
 This also allows us to address and accommodate any concerns you have, your work requirements, and your financial obligations.

 Using Technology to Serve You

 Every journey in life has to start somewhere, including your path toward health, healing, and a pain-free life.
 Don’t suffer with uncomfortable feet.
-Let foot specialist C. Keith McSpadden, DPM and our North Austin Foot & Ankle Institute team help you get started with a foot evaluation.
+Let foot specialists C. Keith McSpadden, DPM, Anne Sharkey, DPM, and our North Austin Foot & Ankle Institute team help you get started with a foot evaluation.
 Use our website to make an appointment.
 You can also call (512) 593-2949 for our office in Cedar Park, TX, and (512) 960-4290 for our location in Round Rock, TX.